-Carter G. Woodson, one of the first African-Americans to graduate from Harvard University with a doctorate degree, is credited with establishing Black History Week (then called “Negro History Week”) in 1926, designed to highlight and celebrate the Black experience.
+Carter G. Woodson, one of the first African-Americans to graduate from Harvard University with a doctorate degree, is credited with establishing Black History Week (then called “Negro History Week”) in 1926.
+It was designed to highlight and celebrate the Black experience.

 The event was first celebrated during the second week of February 1926, selected because it coincides with the birthdays of both Abraham Lincoln (February 12) and abolitionist/writer Frederick Douglass (celebrated February 14).

-In this post, you'll discover seven influential women of African descent who have left their mark in shaping Black history.
+In this post, you'll discover seven influential women of African descent who have shaped Black history.

 Born April 1, 1940 in a small village in the central highlands of what was then British Kenya… Wangari Maathai founded the Green Belt Movement (GBM) in 1977 and there mobilized poor women to plant nearly 30 million trees.

 Considered one of the greatest writers in the United States, Maya Angelou was born Marguerite Annie Johnson on April 4, 1928 in St. Louis, Missouri.
 She was the first African-American woman to recite her poetry at a US presidential inauguration, the first African-American woman to make the non-fiction bestseller’s list, the first African-American woman to have an original screenplay produced for the movie Georgia, Georgia in 1972.

 Sojourner Truth was born Isabella Baumfree.
 In 1826, she took her youngest daughter Sophia, her belongings in a cotton pillowcase and on an autumn day "walked away by daylight" to seek her freedom.
 During her lifetime, she supported the cause of the Underground Railroad, she was the first black woman to force her way onto an all-white street car in Washington.